 - Oops!Something went wrong.Please try again later.

-The Phase 2a trial enrolled and treated 49 patients with moderate-to-severe prurigo nodularis (mean PN-IGA of 3.4) experiencing moderate-to-severe pruritus (mean WI-NRS score of 8.3).
+The Phase 2a trial enrolled 49 patients with moderate-to-severe prurigo nodularis (42.9% with a PN-IGA score of 4, 55.1% with a score of 3, and 2.0% with a score of 2) experiencing moderate-to-severe pruritus (mean WI-NRS score of 8.3).
 Patients were randomized 1:1 to receive a loading dose of vixarelimab 720 mg (n=23) or placebo (n=26) subcutaneous (SC) followed by vixarelimab 360 mg or placebo SC weekly.
 The primary efficacy endpoint was percent change versus baseline in weekly-average WI-NRS at Week 8 (using the last observation carried forward analysis).

 Least squares-mean change from baseline in weekly-average WI-NRS at Week 8 was -50.6% in vixarelimab recipients compared to -29.4% in placebo recipients (mean difference 21.1%; p=0.035).